mazenr877/wheather/README.md

 This project is a starting point for a Flutter application.

+.
+Evolving a weather app that provides real-time weather updates based on the user's location.

+.
+Implemented Bloc and design patterns to enhance state management and ensure a maintainable architecture.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)